 Calculating the effective yield on a discounted 20 or 30 year mortgage loan is more difficult because the amount owed drops over the life of the loan, and because the majority are paid in full ahead of schedule due to refinancing.
 However, a useful rule of thumb states that on the typical home loan each point of discount raises the effective yield by 1/8 of 1%.
 Thus, four discount points would raise the effective yield by approximately 1/2 of 1% and eight points would raise it by 1%.
 Discount points are most often charged during periods of tight money, that is, when mortgage money is in short supply.
 During periods of loose money, when lenders have adequate funds to lend and are actively seeking borrowers, discount points disappear.

-However, the VA limits the number of points that the borrower is allowed to pay to 1 point for existing homes and 2 1/2 points for homes under construction, and these are usually consumed by loan origination costs.
-These are called borrower's points or service points.
+However, the VA loan points limit is the number of points that the borrower is allowed to pay to 1 point for existing homes and 2 1/2 points for homes under construction, and these are usually consumed by loan origination costs.
+These are called borrower’s points or service points.

 Any additional points charged by the lender must be paid by someone other than the buyer.
 That usually means the seller.
 For example, on a $60,000 loan, when the market rate is 1/2% above the VA ceiling, this amounts to $2,400 in seller’s points.
 In other words, out of the proceeds from the sale, the seller would have to pay the lender $2,400 so the buyer could enjoy the privilege of obtaining a loan with an interest rate 1/2% below the market.